RaunakJalan/RaunakJalan/README.md

 ## 💼 Work Experience

-### simplyBlock - First QA Engineer
+### simplyBlock - (Contract)
-- 🤖 **Automation Expert**: Created a complete automation testing suite with CI on **GitHub Actions**, automating more than 20 test cases.
+- 🤖 Automation Expert: Created a complete automation testing suite with CI on GitHub Actions, automating more than 20 test cases.
-- 📝 **Test Case Structure**: Developed a scalable test case structure that enhances testing efficiency and accuracy.
+- 📝 Test Case Structure: Developed a scalable test case structure that enhances testing efficiency and accuracy.
+Found more than 20 bugs.
-- 🎯 **Collaboration**: Worked closely with the team to understand features, implement and optimize automated workflows, ensuring continuous testing and integration processes run smoothly.
+- 🎯 Collaboration: Worked closely with the team to understand features, implement, and optimize automated workflows, ensuring continuous testing and integration processes run smoothly.
+- 🌍 Pioneering Role: As the first Automation QA (and second QA overall) in a global team, led the initiative to implement automation, significantly boosting team productivity and workflow efficiency.

 ### YugabyteDB
 - 🚀 **Ownership of Unit Test Triage**: Reduced recurring bugs from 87 to 30, earning kudos from directors.